NFL Pro Bowl Fast Facts

 (CNN)Here is some background information about the NFL Pro Bowl, the all-star game of the National Football League.

-January 31, 2016 - The 46th Pro Bowl is played at the Aloha Stadium in Honolulu.
-The team led by Michael Irvin defeats the team led by Jerry Rice, 49-27.
+January 29, 2017 - The 47th Pro Bowl takes place at Camping World Stadium in Orlando.
+The AFC team defeats the NFC team, 20-13.

 Other Facts: